fluid-checkout/fluid-checkout/readme.txt

 * Improved: Automatically determine the label for the "Proceed to <next step>" button based on the registered steps.
 * Improved: Refactor of the front-end checkout validation script to allow developers to add validation type extensions.
 * Improved: Compatibility with theme Neve.
+* Fixed: Checkout fields values should be replaced with data from registered customer profile when user logs from the checkout page or otherwise.
 * Fixed: When adding new steps, functions to get current and next steps and outputing the progress bar now works as expected.
 * Fixed: Translation of shipping package names to match what is used by WooCommerce.
 * Fixed: Coupon code "Add" link label now respects the option to make field labels `lowercase`, instead of always making it `lowercase`.